 Often, when a near perfect barrier is required, a layer of aluminum foil will be included.
 This foil layer is typically .000285″ to .0003″ thick and sandwiched between other materials.
 While an extremely effective barrier, the aluminum layer adds significantly to the cost of a laminate.

-A less expensive (and slightly less effective for barrier purposes) alternative to an aluminum layer is clear film that has an even thin layer of aluminum deposited onto it.
+A less expensive (and slightly less effective for barrier purposes) alternative to an aluminum layer is clear film that has an even thinner layer of aluminum deposited onto it.
 While application methods vary, think of this as aluminum sprayed onto the surface.

 If printing is desired on a package, this must be done on a roll of film or laminate before it is formed into a finished product and filled.
 Flexographic printing is typically used.
 Rolls of laminate are printed with a pattern that repeats as required by the package size.
 Printing can range from simple one color work up to 8 or 10 colors.
 Our limit at Flex-Pak is 8 colors.